Change file and folder permissions - display or modify Access Control Lists (ACLs) for files and folders.

 Access Control Lists apply only to files stored on an NTFS formatted drive, each ACL determines which users (or groups of users) can read or edit the file.
 When a new file is created it normally inherits ACL's from the folder where it was created.

-Inherited folder permissions are displayed as:
+Inherited folder permissions are given as:

 OI - Object inherit - This folder and files. (no inheritance to subfolders)